Financial Aid Application Steps

 Law students who wish to apply for federal student loans should read through the following application steps.
 Keep in mind that you may be required to complete certain forms in order to be considered for the various types of assistance.
 Missing forms will result in an incomplete application, which will delay your aid package.

-We encourage students who wish to apply for federal student loans for the following academic year to complete the FAFSA or private/alternative student loan application by the May 31st prior to the start of the applicable academic year.
-Submitting your financial aid application materials by this date will ensure that you will receive your aid package, have time to complete any required loan documentation, and have funds disbursed by the start of the Autumn quarter.
+We encourage students who wish to apply for federal student loans to complete the FAFSA by the May 31st prior to the start of the applicable academic year.
+Submitting your FAFSA by this date will ensure that you will receive your aid package, have time to complete any required loan documentation, and have funds disbursed by the start of the Autumn quarter.
 Aid application materials submitted after this date will continue to be processed in the order they were received, but the delivery of your aid package may be delayed.

-Domestic, international, and non-degree students applying for a private/alternative student loan only do not complete a FAFSA.
-Visit the Private Student Loan Steps page for application instructions.
+Domestic, international, and non-degree students applying for a private/alternative student loan only do not complete a FAFSA but will need to apply for a loan directly with your chosen lender.
+We encourage you to complete your private student loan application by the August 1st prior to the start of the academic year.
+Visit the Private Student Loan Steps page for more information and application instructions.

 Step 1: Submit the Free Application for Federal Student Aid (FAFSA)